gr-grey/quartz/content/docs/Grief.md

 That first strike, when I first saw the bad news.

-There's a rush of blood, the split second of "I must've seen it wrong", the amygdala pulling the alarm,
+There's a rush of blood, the split second of "I must've seen it wrongly", the amygdala pulling the alarm,

 Then the message was still there, and I still can't believe.
 Alarm still ringing, all hell officially broke loose.

-I used to hate that, because it hurts so bad, but now that I have a different view on pain, I get a new perfective on this too.

-I had a couple of flash backs to a couple traumatic moments, of when I first learned the news.

 I so desperately wanted this to not be true.

+I used to hate this first shock, because it hurts so bad, the punch came out of nowhere.
+Now that I have a different view on pain, I have a new perfective on this too.

+I had a couple of flash backs of other traumatic moments, of what it felt like when I first learned the news.

-And I feed the figure/ narrative of the denial by vowing to get stronger and never be humiliated like this again.
+I used to feed the figure/ narrative of denial by vowing to get stronger and never be humiliated like this again.

 Humiliation, oh I didn’t notice you were there too.